Pintuzoft/Avade/README.md

   List           - List registered nicks

-  Mark           - Lock ownership features
+  Mark           - OperFlag to lock ownership functionality

-  Freeze         - Freeze a nick from being used
+  Freeze         - OperFlag to freeze a nick from being used

-  Hold           - Deny a nick from expiring
+  Hold           - OperFlag to deny a nick from expiring

+  NOGHOST        - OperFlag to deny a nick from being ghosted

   Getpass        - Show password log for nick